 }

 onSave receives a PageData object containing content (compressed editor state — store this to reload later), html (rendered static HTML), classes (Tailwind classes for purging), title, and seo.
+It must return a SaveResponse: { ok: true, pageId, updatedAt } on success, { ok: false, reason, status? } on failure, or { ok: false, conflict: { currentUpdatedAt } } on optimistic-concurrency conflict so the SDK can surface the reload/override modal.

 Quick brand customization.
 For full theming see theme.md.